Henri Bendel: Flagship store

 From 1985 until its closing in 2018, the flagship store on Fifth Avenue was located in two adjacent buildings, the Rizzoli Building and Coty Building, as well as a new five-story building.
 During renovation of the Coty building, 276 "masterwork" panes of glass commissioned from René Lalique in 1912 were restored.
 The glass filled three large windows that comprised the front of the second, third, and fourth floors of the Henri Bendel store.
 The building had received landmark status from the city's Landmark Preservation Commission in 1985.

 Of the building, The New York Times architecture critic Paul Goldberger wrote: "For this mix of new architecture and old, skillfully integrated, holds more promise for the revival of Fifth Avenue than anything that has happened to that troubled boulevard in the last decade."

-For more than 100 years, Henri Bendel's flagship and only store was located at 10 West 57th Street.
-There is where the famously sumptuous windows, brown canopy and brown/white shopping bags graced the city.
-The window artist, Robert Rufino changed the theatrically designed scenes every Wednesday evening, every week.
-The doorman of the 1970s until his passing in 1982, "Buster" personally greeted each guest with a warm smile.
-His welcomes were typically accompanied with the guest's name since he had an uncanny memory.
-He was so loved that Henri Bendel's sold a stuffed doll in the liking of Buster which always sold out.
+For more than 100 years, Henri Bendel's flagship and only store was located at 10 West 57th Street, accompanied by its famous display windows, brown canopy and brown/white shopping bags.
+The window artist, Robert Rufino, changed the theatrically designed scenes every Wednesday evening, every week.
+The doorman of the 1970s until his passing in 1982, "Buster" personally greeted each guest with a smile, typically accompanied by the guest's name, which he managed to memorize.
+He was so appreciated by the customers that Henri Bendel's sold a stuffed doll in the liking of Buster, which always sold out.
 Until 1985, the 10 West 57th Street store retained its manually operated elevators.